canadaduane/svelte-dnd-action-custom-drop/README.md

 # svelte-dnd-action with customDrop

-This is an example use of [svelte-dnd-action](https://github.com/isaacHagoel/svelte-dnd-action)'s customDrop function.
+This is an example use of [svelte-dnd-action](https://github.com/isaacHagoel/svelte-dnd-action)'s TRIGGERS.USER_DROPPED `consider` event trigger.

 Files can be sorted using drag-and-drop (i.e. the usual capability of svelte-dnd-action), but can also be dragged to Favorites, Folders, or Trash.

 1. Favorites make a COPY of the file
 2. Folders are used to MOVE the file